lutz1nger/cs50p-notes-and-solutions/lecture-1-conditionals/notes-1.md

 if not x == y: #if not statement compares if x is not equal to y
     print("x not equal to y") #when the if statement is TRUE, the indented block is executed
 ```
-+ for a better control flow the elif statement and else statement can be used, e.g.
++ for a better control flow, the elif statement and else statement can be used, e.g.
 ```python
 x = int1 #x is an integer
 y = int2 #y is an integer